teylorchapman/holbertonschool-higher_level_programming/README.md

-Beginning of Python learning!
-The basics!
+Beginning the second trimester of Holberton Schools, starting to learn Python!